jayjay0317/Hands-On-ML-Study/Chapter_05/README.md

     - often produces a solution that’s reasonably good but not guaranteed to be optimal.
     - what about ensemble algorithms like randomforest? is it a greedy algorithm?

+- Both thermodynamic entropy and decision tree entropy measure uncertainty or disorder using similar logarithmic ideas.
+The difference is that thermodynamic entropy describes physical states in nature, while decision tree entropy measures uncertainty in data classification and information.